Master of Science Degree Rehabilitation Counseling

 - Contribute to the body of knowledge on disability and rehabilitation practices and issues.
 Faculty and students remain current with developments within the field through internal and collaborative research projects, and dissemination of research results.

-Our Master of Science Degree in Rehabilitation Counseling is fully accredited by the national accrediting body, the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
-The Rehabilitation Counseling and Administration program is accredited by the Illinois Alcohol and Other Drug Abuse Professional Certification Association (IAODAPCA) as an Advanced Accredited Training Program, preparing students and practitioners to become Certified Alcohol and Other Drug Counselors (CADC).
+Our Master of Science Degree in Rehabilitation Counseling is accredited by the national accrediting body, the Council on Accreditation of Counseling and Related Educational Programs (CACREP) until December 14th 2019.